 Black tea making: what kind of tea processing equipment do you need?

 The tea manufacturing process determines what path the Camellia sinensis leaves will take.
 This tree’s leaves are the base for every type of tea: fermented (black tea), semi-fermented (oolong tea), and non-fermented (green tea).
 “Fermented”, however, is just the traditional way manufacturers call the process of oxidation, as teas don’t go through any fermentation.

 The first step to produce black tea is withering, when producers subject the green tea leaves to wilting, to enhance the flavor compounds and reduce moisture.

+Drying machines are the first step in the tea production line process.
 You use tea withering troughs that blow hot air from fans in order to dry the leaves.
 This process takes at least 6 hours, but depending on humidity conditions, it may take days.
 Once it finishes, the leaves go to a rolling machine.

 Rolling machines can belong to two categories – orthodox and CTC.
 The orthodox method counts with rolling machines that roll the leaves 3 to 4 times, bruising them but not tearing them apart.
 This usually leads to releasing milder leaves of caffeine.
 The contrary happens to CTC machines.
 Called Crush Tear Curl or Cut Tear Curl, CTCs cut the leaves into small pieces repeatedly and allow them to oxidate.
 This releases the natural juices of tea and increases the caffeine concentration in the product.